Hunam6/Goodgle/README.md

 ## Goals

-- Based on Google so really good results
+- Based on Google to get best results
 - Beautiful UI and innovative UX
 - Privacy respecting (no cookies, no link-tracking, random user-agent, etc.)
 - No ads